jamesgregorystewart/LeetCode/notes/algos/backtracking.md

 When solving a backtracking problem.
 You will typically use recursion to try out the different inputs or paths and fallback to try other inputs or paths from a previous state.
 It involves choosing an option, trying to build a solution incrementally, and abandoning this path (backtracking) as soon as it determines that this path cannot possibly lead to a complete solution.

+Although a breadth-first search could also be used to enumerate sollutions, a depth-first search is greatly preferred because it uses much less space.
+The current state of a search is completely represented by the pathh form the root to the current search depth-first node.
+This requires space proportional to the hieght of the tree.
+In breadth-first search, the searchqueue stores all the nodes at the curernt level, which which is proportional to the width of the search tree.

 Problem Types: Common backtracking problems include puzzles, combinatorial problems (like permutations, combinations, n-queens), and partitioning problems (like subset sum, palindromic partitions)

 Optimizations to look for: